davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-27-kona-diaries-2015-day-2-settling-in.md

 When we returned to England we missed the place so much that we hooked up with the online stream of the station - so everything was good again.
 We then moved to the seaside - even better.
 Anyway, I collected a sticker from a nice chap in reception and shaka'd at the lady presenter of the morning show through the window outside!

-Anyway, enough of this nonsense -especially as they didn't want to inverview me on air!
+Anyway, enough of this nonsense -especially as they didn't want to interview me on air!
 Shocking - I know.

 Back 'home' to dump the wet swim gear off and then we off on the road again - first stop was to see Amy - the lady who runs the local florist shop.
 She was good to us two years ago and we popped in to say hello and to place a little order (for Sharon, not me) for some pre-race flowers.